mahasweta-das/cotrol_repo_dummy/README.md

 # cotrol_repo_dummy
-This is for a dummy puppet setup
+This is for a dummy puppet setup.